fanlinling1996/fanlinling1996.github.io/_pages/about.md

 ---

 I am a third-year PhD student at [The University of Manchester (UoM)](https://www.manchester.ac.uk/), UK, specializing in rock physics and fracture mechanics.
 My research combines numerical modeling and laboratory experiments to investigate how mineral veins and sawcut faults influence the dynamic response of fluid-driven ruptures, from hydraulic fractures to fluid-induced fault slip.
-Before joining UoM, I earned a BEng from [Jilin University](https://en.wikipedia.org/wiki/Jilin_University) (2015-2019) and a MEng from [Central South University](https://en.wikipedia.org/wiki/Central_South_University), China (2019-2022).
+Before joining UoM, I earned a BEng from [Jilin University](https://en.wikipedia.org/wiki/Jilin_University) (2015-2019) and an MEng from [Central South University](https://en.wikipedia.org/wiki/Central_South_University), China (2019-2022).
 During my master's studies, I explored soil mechanics, focusing on the permeability characteristics of sand conditioned with foam bubbles and bentonite slurry.

 Educational background
 ======